 UB Communication students have completed a wide array of internships with advertising agencies, public relations firms, human resource departments, health care providers, non-profit agencies, broadcasting stations, law firms, sports and entertainment companies, business firms, and a myriad of other organizations throughout the United States.
-Students have also completed internships in Canada and Puerto Rico.
+Students have also completed internships in Canada, the Dominican Republic, India, England, and Puerto Rico.
 Regardless of where they complete their internships, class members are expected to maintain a high standard of mature and professional conduct throughout the course.

 The Internship class is available year round to majors who have completed their sophomore year in good academic standing.
 Specifically, to be eligible to apply to the class, students must be a junior or senior Communication major who has completed 60 credits and has earned a grade point average of 2.0 at the University with a 2.5 grade point average in the major.

 You should plan your internship in conjunction with the Director of Internships at least one semester prior to enrolling for the class.
 If you plan an internship in a major city such as New York, Chicago, or Los Angeles, you should begin planning six to nine months in advance.
 Please note that you do not have to "know" what you want to do for the rest of your life nor do you have to have a specific internship in mind prior to meeting with the Director of Internships.